 My Favourite Tops to Style with Hiking Pants

 Now that we’ve gone through the best hiking pants for women, let’s go over some ideas on how you can style them.
-I tend to wear a tight-fitting shirt with hiking pants and these are some of my favorites!
+I tend to wear a tight-fitting shirt with hiking pants, and these are some of my favorites!